material-motion/material-motion/concepts/runtimes.md

 ![](../_assets/Executors.svg)

-Note that we've created two executors: one for Tweens, another for Gestures.
+We've created three executors in total. `circleView` has two executors while `squareView` only has one.
 These executors are stored in the "TargetManager" entity.

 ### Unique vs common executors